 1. Social Factors

-A socially deprived or isolated child with frequent snacking habit, irregular dental visits, siblings having dental caries, with parents having little knowledge of dental disease, will be at higher risk of developing dental careers compared to the child who is not having the above mentioned factors.
+A socially deprived or isolated child with frequent snacking habit, irregular dental visits, siblings having dental caries, with parents having little knowledge of dental disease, will be at higher risk of developing dental caries compared to the child who is not having the above mentioned factors.
 You should always try to remove and maintain these factors at low level to keep your child in low category.

 2. General Health Factors